emcuttsy/monoglot-anxiety/content/cookies/index.md

 The services I've chosen to use with this site are: Netlify (web hosting), Comment.io (comments), Google Analytics (analytics), Gumroad (web store), and Youtube (embedded youtube videos).
 These services require cookies. **No marketing cookies are necessary for this site/improve the site experience.** Please disable them!
 They are collected by entities that aren't in my control (i.e. Google and Facebook's targeted ads).

-Statistics cookies help me out a lot by allowing me to see how many visitors I get to the site each day using Google Analytics. **So if you want to help me out, please allow statistics cookies.** However keep in mind that Gumroad also keeps statistics cookies for their own analytics.
+Statistics cookies allow me to see how many visitors I get to the site each day using Google Analytics. **So if you want to help me out, please allow statistics cookies.** However keep in mind that Gumroad also keeps statistics cookies for their own analytics.
 This is one reason why I am looking for an alternative to Gumroad for the near future.

 ### You can <u>always</u> edit your cookie preferences from this page